Sainik School, Purulia: Admission

 Boys are admitted to Class Six and Nine.
-An All India Sainik Schools Entrance Examination is held annually, usually in February.
+An All India Sainik Schools Entrance Exam is held annually, usually in February.
 There is a 25% quota for defence candidates, and 15% and 7.5% respectively to SC and ST candidates.
 33% may come from other states than West Bengal.
 The school terms are from 1 April to 31 March.

 Vacations

 Cadets are provided with 70 days official vacations.